 For more methods on how to KBD with backflip characters, scroll below to the Update section ~2/3 down!

 This is the fastest way to Korean Backdash.
 It's my preferred method, but there's a few things to highlight about it:

 1. This requires your right hand to tap the Jump (Up) button.

 2. You have to be quickly on and off the Jump and Forward buttons or else you'll accidentally jump.
 Be very quick and crisp on your tap inputs.

 3. This does not work with the entire cast.
-Some characters, such as Nina and Alisa, perform a backflip instead and cannot cancel it into a dash.
+Approx 1/3 of the characters, such as Nina and Alisa, perform a backflip instead and cannot cancel it into a dash.
 For these characters, please see the Standard KBD (no backsway) above, as well as the Update section further down the page.

 Player 2 side: